Civil, Environmental and Sustainable Engineering, PhD

 Additional Application Information

-A student whose undergraduate or master's degree is not in civil engineering is required to take appropriate undergraduate or graduate courses as deficiency courses in order to establish a base of knowledge in the discipline.
-Deficiencies for admission to the program are specified at the time of admission, and details can be obtained from the graduate studies section of the program's website.
+A student whose undergraduate or master's degree is not in civil engineering is required to take appropriate undergraduate or graduate courses in order to establish a base of knowledge in the discipline.
+The additional courses required for admission to the program are specified at the time of admission, and details can be obtained from the graduate studies section of the program's website.

 Prospective students should note that GRE scores are used in the admission decision.
-The average scores for those admitted to the graduate programs over the last five years were 732 for MS or MSE and 751 for PhD (GRE General Test) or 157 for MS or MSE and 159 for PhD (GRE revised General Test) in the quantitative section; 1203 for MS or MSE and 1239 for PhD (GRE General Test) or 308 for MS or MSE and 311 for PhD (GRE revised General Test) as combined quantitative and verbal scores.
+The average scores for those admitted to the graduate programs over the last five years were 732 for MS or MSE and 751 for PhD (GRE General Test), and 157 for MS or MSE and 159 for PhD (GRE revised General Test) in the quantitative section.
+Average combined quantitative and verbal scores were 1203 for MS or MSE and 1239 for PhD (GRE General Test), and 308 for MS or MSE and 311 for PhD (GRE revised General Test).
 More information regarding how to send official GRE scores to Graduate Admission Services can be found on the FAQ page.
-ASU does not accept the GRE® General Test at home edition.
+ASU does not accept the GRE General Test at home edition.

 Students' credentials for admission are evaluated by the graduate program chair and a committee chaired by the specialty area coordinator.